Editor's Note: Windows 11 got its big Windows 11 2022 Update on September 20 — here's what’s new and how to get it.

 Windows 11 vs Windows 10: Performance

-Aside from interface tweaks and new features, Microsoft is boasting about performance improvements that come with the new operating system.
+Aside from interface tweaks and new features, Microsoft has boasted about performance improvements that come with the new operating system.
 The company claims faster logins with Windows Hello, quicker wake from sleep and speedier web browsing.
+Also, as of May 2022 Windows 11 is getting a much-needed feature that will make your life simpler: easy app restore protocols, for those times when you reinstall Windows and face the hurdle of having to reinstall all your favorite programs.

-The company claims that Windows updates will be 40% smaller (we'll believe that one when we see it), and will happen in the background.
+Microsoft also claims that Windows updates will be 40% smaller — we'll see if that happens once updates roll out — and will occur in the background.
 Windows 11 should also deliver better efficiency for longer battery life on devices like laptops and tablets.